ccnokes/react-toggle-display/README.md

 [![Build Status](https://travis-ci.org/ccnokes/react-toggle-display.svg?branch=master)](https://travis-ci.org/ccnokes/react-toggle-display)

 A stateless react component that toggles the display of it's children.
-It's like `ng-show` or `ng-hide` but for react.
+It's like `ng-show`, `ng-hide` or `ng-if` but for react.

 This allows you to DRY up statements liks this: